 Source: US Department of Transportation, Federal Highway Administration

-At the national level, however, Virginia voted Republican in support of the conservative national party.
-Since 1948, Virginia has supported the Republican candidate for President (with the exception of the Goldwater-Johnson race in 1964).
+At the national level, Virginia voted Republican in support of the conservative national party.
+Between 1948-2008, Virginia supported the Republican candidate for President, with the exception of the Goldwater-Johnson race in 1964.

 In the November, 1999 elections, the Republicans finally took complete control of the General Assembly, with majorities in both the House of Delegates and the State Senate.
-Governor Gilmore celebrated by quoting Martin Luther King ("Free at last"), reflecting the frustrations of a minority party finally achieving political control.
+Governor Gilmore celebrated by using Martin Luther King's "free at last" phrase, reflecting the frustrations of a minority party finally achieving political control.8

 A "Virginians for.." movement was the traditional mechanism for Virginia Democrats to support national candidates running on the Republican ticket during the heyday of the Byrd Organization.
 In 2001, however, it was former Republicans who created a party-neutral mechanism in order to support a Democrat perceived as more focused on business rather than a conservative social agenda.